Polynomiality of surface braid and mapping class group representations: Module structure

 \begin{itemizeb} \item (\emph{Configurations on punctured discs.}) Let us first consider the $n$-holed disc $M = \Sigma_{0,n+1}$, let $A$ be the union of the $n$ inner boundary components and let $B$ be the union of $A$ with $n-1$ arcs connecting the consecutive components of $A$.
-With respect to an appropriate metric, this satisfies the hypotheses of Lemma~\ref{lem:free_generating_sets_rep}.
-Moreover, since $A$ is part of the boundary of $M$, all local coefficient systems on $C_{\bk}(M\smallsetminus A)$ extend to $C_{\bk}(M)$.
-Thus Lemma~\ref{lem:free_generating_sets_rep} implies that \eqref{eq:inclusion-of-config-spaces} induces isomorphisms on twisted Borel-Moore homology in all degrees.
-This special case recovers \cite[Lem.~3.1]{BigelowHomrep}.
+With respect to an appropriate metric, this satisfies the hypotheses of Theorem~\ref{thm:free_generating_sets_rep}.
+Moreover, since $A$ is part of the boundary of $M$, all local coefficient systems on $C_{\lambda}(M\smallsetminus A)$ extend to $C_{\lambda}(M)$.
+Thus Theorem~\ref{thm:free_generating_sets_rep} implies that \eqref{eq:inclusion-of-config-spaces} induces isomorphisms on twisted Borel-Moore homology in all degrees.
+This special case recovers \cite[Lem.~$3.1$]{BigelowHomrep}, which may also be deduced from the work of Kohno in \cite[Th.~$1$]{Kohno_hom_loc_systems_hyperplanes} and \cite[Prop.~$3.2$]{Kohno_one-parameter_family}.
 In this setting, $M \smallsetminus A$ is the $n$-punctured $2$-disc and $B \smallsetminus A$ is a disjoint union of $n-1$ open arcs.

-As a slight variant, we may instead take $A$ to be the union of the $n$ inner boundary components together with a point $p$ on the outer boundary component.
-We then take $B$ to be the union of $A$ with $n$ arcs, each connecting a different component of $A$ to the point $p$.
-In this setting, $M \smallsetminus A$ is the $n$-punctured disc minus a point on its boundary and $B \smallsetminus A$ is a disjoint union of $n$ open arcs, and Lemma~\ref{lem:free_generating_sets_rep} recovers \cite[Lem.~3.7]{martel}.

 \item (\emph{Configurations on non-closed surfaces.}) Generalising the previous point, we take $M=S$ to be any compact surface with non-empty boundary and $B=\Gamma \subseteq S$ to be an embedded finite graph onto which it deformation retracts.
-Choosing an appropriate metric, this satisfies the hypotheses of Lemma~\ref{lem:free_generating_sets_rep}.
-If we then take $A$ to be any closed subset of $\Gamma$, we conclude that the inclusion \eqref{eq:inclusion-of-config-spaces} induces isomorphisms on twisted Borel-Moore homology in all degrees (for local systems on $C_{\bk}(S \smallsetminus A)$ that extend to $C_{\bk}(S)$; this is automatic if $A \subseteq \Gamma \cap \partial S$).
-In the case $S = \Sigma_{g,1}$, this recovers \cite[Lem.~3.3]{AnKo}, \cite[Th.~6.6]{anghelpalmer} and \cite[Th.~A(a)]{BlanchetPalmerShaukat}.
+Choosing an appropriate metric, this satisfies the hypotheses of Theorem~\ref{thm:free_generating_sets_rep}.
+If we then take $A$ to be any closed subset of $\Gamma$, we conclude that the inclusion \eqref{eq:inclusion-of-config-spaces} induces isomorphisms on twisted Borel-Moore homology in all degrees (for local systems on $C_{\lambda}(S \smallsetminus A)$ that extend to $C_{\lambda}(S)$; this is automatic if $A \subseteq \Gamma \cap \partial S$).
+In the case $S = \Sigma_{g,1}$, this recovers \cite[Lem.~$3.3$]{AnKo}, \cite[Th.~$6.6$]{anghelpalmer} and \cite[Th.~A(a)]{BlanchetPalmerShaukat}.